AllYarnsAreBeautiful/ayab-manual/docs/API.md

 The device confirms receipt of the start request by responding with a two-byte message consisting of a token (cnfTest = 0xC4) followed by a parameter value.
-A parameter value of 0x01 indicates that the device is ready to start the testing operation.
-Other parameter values indicate that the device is not ready.
+A parameter value of 0x00 indicates that the device is ready to start the testing operation.
+Parameter values other than 0 indicate that the device is not ready.

 On receipt of the cnfTest message, the desktop will open a serial monitor to display test information from the device and to elicit user input at the appropriate prompts.